HamsaVardhiniS/HamsaVardhiniS/README.md

 ## About Me

-i.
-I am a Data Science student at **PSG College of Technology** with a strong interest in **Machine Learning, Deep Learning, NLP, and AI-driven systems**.
+I am a Data Science student at **PSG College of Technology

-ii.
-My work focuses on transforming raw data into meaningful insights, building reliable predictive models, and developing scalable, production-ready analytical workflows.

 ---